Get Your Case Reviewed by Our Experts

 Stage 4 prostate cancer management includes standard treatments and innovative methods (such as PSMA-targeted radioligand therapy (lutetium-177, actinium-225), interventional radiology and dendritic cell therapy).
 Treatment is individualized based on disease burden and patient performance status.

-German centers (with experience in advanced prostate cancer and radioligand therapy) provide integrated care.
+German centers (with experience in advanced prostate cancer radioligand therapy) provide integrated care.
 Hospitals capable of combining PSMA-targeted lutetium or actinium therapy, interventional radiology, and dendritic cell therapy can provide tailored treatment plans – according to disease progression and patient condition.

 Germany offers access to innovative therapies; structured clinical programs allow incorporation of dendritic cell therapy and local tumor interventions providing individualized management for advanced prostate cancer patients.